michaelkolesidis/javascript-software-synthesizer/README.md

 # Sponsors
 None, yet!
-We will to add way more features for that.
+We will have to add way more features for that.